willyarisky/Paste/README.md

 2. **Duplicate the Template**:
    - Once the template is open, locate the "Duplicate" button in the top-right corner.
    - Click "Duplicate" to add the template to your own Notion workspace.

-3. **Go to Your Workspace**:
-   - Navigate to your Notion workspace where the duplicated template now resides.
-   - You should see the template in your sidebar under "Private" or in a specific workspace page.

 ### Generate Notion API Key for your Workspace